danidee10/danidee10.github.io/_posts/2016-09-18-flask-by-example-0.markdown

 $ source bin/activate
 {% endhighlight %}

-###### Your new virtualenv is not installed and activated you should see something like this in your terminal prompt
+###### Your new virtualenv is now installed and activated you should see something like this in your terminal prompt
 {% highlight bash %}
 (votr) [user@hostname votr]$
 {% endhighlight %}